Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 John Ben Snow died in his ninetieth year on 21 January 1973.
 His nephew, Vernon F. Snow, a Professor in the History Department at Syracuse University, wrote a splendid biography to mark his passing, which inspired this article.
 Originally published by Syracuse University it was republished by North Country Books and remains in print at Amazon.co.uk and other good bookshops.
 The ISBN is 9780925168160.

-We're proud to celebrate the career of one of the great pioneers of F. W. Woolworth in the UK here in the Original Virtual Museum.
+We're proud to celebrate the career of one of the great pioneers of F. W. Woolworth in the UK here in the Woolworths Museum.